-Best multiplayer Android games to play at a party
+Best social multiplayer games to play at a party

-Being on your phone at a party or family gathering used to be viewed as a major social faux pas.
-This remains the case in many social circles, but more and more often these days the smartphone is being embraced (or perhaps folks are just giving up the fight).
+Party games provide a great way for friends, new and old, to come together, share a laugh, and just have a good time.
+But with pretty much everyone owning a smartphone these days, the way we play party games has evolved.

-But when the phones come out, it doesn't necessarily mean everyone's got to retreat into their social feeds.
-There's a number of great apps that can bring everyone together for some fun around the holidays.
+While some might say it's anti-social to be on your phone at party, these hilarious party games typically only require an Android phone

-We've included a couple options that use a Chromecast-enabled TV, along with a tried and tested classic to show off that new Daydream View or Samsung Gear VR that little Jimmy got from Santa Claus.
+We've included a couple options that use a Chromecast-enabled TV, along with a tried and tested VR classic that requires Daydream View or Samsung Gear VR.

 - Psych!